 Use all capitals when writing the abbreviation.
 The possessive form in Swedish is written with a colon (KTH:s) and in English with an apostrophe (KTH's).

 Name of schools are written out in full – avoid abbreviations

-Write the full name of the school in all external communications, i.e., School of Chemical Science and Engineering (at KTH), School of Technology and Health (at KTH) etc. This will be clearer, as an external audience will not necessarily understand the abbreviations CSC, ABE, STH etc.
+Write the full name of the school in all external communications, i.e., School of Engineering Sciences in Chemistry, Biotechnology and Health (at KTH), School of Architecture and the Built Environment (at KTH) etc. This will be clearer, as an external audience will not necessarily understand the abbreviations CBH, ABE, etc.

-The same applies when writing names of departments.
-Write Institutionen för energiteknik, Institutionen för organisk kemi (Department of Energy Technology, the Division of Organic Chemistry) etc. Do not use the abbreviated names.
+The same applies when writing names of departments and divisions.
+Write Institutionen för energiteknik, Avdelningen för organisk kemi (Department of Energy Technology, Division of Organic Chemistry) etc. Do not use the abbreviated names.

 The KTH campus at Valhallavägen is called KTH Campus, and the other campuses are KTH Kista, KTH Södertälje, KTH Flemingsberg and KTH Solna.
 There is also a part of KTH located at the AlbaNova University Center (along with Stockholm University).

 Our library is called the KTH Library.

 The first time, write out the full name, KTH Royal Institute of Technology, thereafter use KTH in the running text.